KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

-This extension is intended for implementations that targets a display with the goal of outputting realtime, or interactive, framerates in either HDR or SDR in a physically correct manner.
+This extension is intended for implementations that targets a display with the goal of outputting at interactive framerates in either HDR or SDR in a physically correct manner.

-The goal of this extension is to provide a way to convert the resulting (rendered) scene linear light output values to a known range {R,G,B} so that they can be sent to a display.
+The goal of this extension is to provide a way to convert the resulting (rendered) scene linear light output values to a known range {R,G,B} that can be output to the display.
-One of the reasons for this is to retain the hue of the source materials under varying light conditions.
+This conversion shall be done so that hue (or chromaticity) is retained, the goal is to output the unadjusted pixel value calculated in the glTF BRDF.
 Correct representation of hue is important in order to achieve a physically correct visualization and to retain original artistic intent.

 Currently the glTF specification does not define how to output pixels.
 This results in hue shift and white-out, due to clipping of pixel values as they are written to framebuffer.
 The result is not desirable when the goal is to display physically correct scenes.

 <figure>
 <img src="./images/SampleViewer-100.png"/>